 Spirituality & Sexuality:

 I have been openly gay/queer for almost 40 years; coming out as gay in 1978 and self-identifying as queer for almost two decades.
 Introduced to the Tarot by my partner in 1980; together with our roommate we studied cards, astrology, numerology and other divination tools.
 The cards spoke to me the most strongly, although I do dabble in astrology for personal growth.
-Numerology, kabbalah, tea leaves, runes I Ching and other forms do not resonate with me.
+Numerology, kabbalah, tea leaves, runes I Ching and other forms do not resonate as deeply with me.

 I’ve used Tarot Cards for self-reflection, and offered readings to friends, for almost 40 years.
 About 15 years ago I added a few decks based on North American indigenous spiritual traditions for personal readings.
 While visiting old friends back in Toronto in June, I was gifted 3 oracle decks by Doreen Virtue.
 Many such oracle decks are designed for a more limited subject or theme.
 This makes them great for a focused reading.
 They may also be used to bring focus to a tarot reading; tarot’s 78 cards cover a lot of ground.